nrmanohar/stabilizer_project/docs/getting_started.rst

     ['XZZXI', 'IXZZX', 'XIXZZ', '-ZXIXZ', 'XXXXX']

 | which is a lot easier to understand.
 | Now, this might be cool, but how does one realize these states on a physical quantum computer.
 Our circuit comes with a circuit builder!
-Let's say our set of stabilizers are :math:`S=\{XZZXI, IXZZX, XIXZZ, ZXIXZ, XXXXX, ZZZZZ\}` (this is the logical 0 state in the 5 qubit error correction code)
+Let's say our set of stabilizers are :math:`S=\{XZZXI, IXZZX, XIXZZ, ZXIXZ, ZZZZZ\}` (this is the logical 0 state in the 5 qubit error correction code)

 .. code-block:: python